 Cherry In India

 A small tree with red or yellow fruit, cherry plum is often grown as hedging and windbreaks.
 It flowers from early spring, with delicate pale pink flowers.
-Cherry teaches you how to be young at heart.
+Fruit teaches you how to be young at heart.
 It attract love, expand your spiritual awareness, and increase fertility.
-Cherry blossoms are very showy and sweet smelling.
+Blossoms are very showy and sweet smelling.
 The fruit is sweet and demands a high price because of the high cost of production.

 - Scientific Binomial: Prunus avium